Dietrich C. Smith: Biography

-Born in East Frisia, Hanover, (currently Germany), Smith immigrated to the United States with his parents, who settled in Pekin, Illinois, about 1850.

-He attended the public schools of Pekin, Illinois, and Quincy College (now Quincy University), Quincy, Illinois.
+Smith was born in East Frisia, Kingdom of Hanover.
+He immigrated to the United States with his parents, who settled in Pekin, Illinois, about 1850.
+He then attended the public schools of Pekin, Illinois, and Quincy College (now Quincy University), Quincy, Illinois.

 During the Civil War he served in the Union Army as lieutenant in Company I, Eighth Regiment, Illinois Volunteer Infantry.

 He left the service as captain of Company C, One Hundred and Thirty-ninth Regiment, Illinois Volunteer Infantry.

 He was an organizer of the German College at Mount Pleasant in 1874.

 He served as member of board of trustees of that institution for many years.

 He served as member of the State house of representatives 1876-1878.

 He engaged in banking and manufacturing and also in the construction and management of railroads in Illinois.

 Smith was elected as a Republican to the Forty-seventh Congress (March 4, 1881 – March 3, 1883).

 He was an unsuccessful candidate for reelection in 1882 to the Forty-eighth Congress.